You may wish to see page one first.

 Miniatures illustrating books used in the medical school show that music was used to soothe the patients' anxiety and that manual manufacturing of simple objects (such as straw canisters) helped in restoring their self-confidence.

-The University of Trakya (Thrace) has turned the abandoned buildings into a very well organized museum.
-You may wish to see a museum presentation at the following website.
+The University of Trakya (Thrace) has turned the abandoned buildings into a very well organized museum where the activities which were carried out in the medical school are explained.

 In 1568 Sultan Selim II commissioned Mimar Sinan, the chief architect of the Ottoman court, a large mosque to be built in Edirne.
 The site chosen was on elevated ground to the east of Eski Camii.
 The complex of buildings which included also an arasta, a row of shops in the foundations of the mosque, was completed in just six years.
 Selimiye Camii was regarded by the architect himself as his masterpiece.

 The view from a distance (from Muradiye Camii) shows the vertical thrust of the main building, an aspect which is not entirely perceived from a closer observation point.
 Four tall and slender minarets emphasize the height of the dome.

 Selimiye Camii - detail of the dome

 Many art historians compare Mimar Sinan to Michelangelo; they lived almost at the same time and they both had a very long life (Michelangelo 1475-1564 / Mimar Sinan 1489-1588).
 Both men had a lasting impact on the architects who came later.
 The career of Mimar Sinan resembles that of Apollodorus of Damascus, a great architect of the past.